 When you have a scripted sales presentation, you know what to say and more importantly, you know why you are saying it and how to say it.
 Most salespeople feel that their conversations are always different – but they really aren’t.

 The solutions you present, the features and benefits you have, and the questions your customers don’t change much.
 If you have a consistent conversational process, you will share the right information the right way, and for those times when something unexpected does come up, you’ll have a solid foundation that you can modify and build upon.

 The common fear is that you’ll sound fake if you follow any sort of scripting.
 But have you seen a movie or a play?
 All of the dialogue was written beforehand and the actors sound perfectly natural.
 Scripts that are internalized aren’t robotic – in fact, your confidence and knowledge can shine because you aren’t stumbling and searching for something to say.
 And if you think that you are really quick on your feet, you’re losing business because you aren’t as quick as you think you are…

 You don’t have to write out every single word you are going to say to a prospect or customer, but there are three areas that will benefit from scripting.
 It’s worth spending a few minutes in front of the computer writing these out:

-- Decide upon the 2-3 discovery questions you are going to ask every prospect in the beginning of your presentation.
+Ask every prospect these questions in the beginning of your presentation.
 Memorize word for word.

-- Develop set responses to the three most common objections your prospects give you.
+3. Develop set responses to your three most common objections

 By the way, if you haven’t written out your sales conversations before, the first few times you follow a script, you will sound stiff , because you are still learning it.
 But if you remain consistent, you will quickly find that the stiffness fades away, leaving a deep confidence when you work with your prospects and customers.
 And that’s when good things happen.